Azure/Azure-Sentinel/Solutions/QualysVM/Playbooks/QualysVMPlaybooks/QualysVM-GetAssets-ByCVEID/readme.md

 #### b.
 Configurations in Sentinel

-1. In Azure sentinel, analytical rules should be configured to trigger an incident that contains IP Addresses.
-In the *Entity maping* section of the analytics rule creation workflow, IP Address should be mapped to **Address** identitfier of the **IP** entity type.
+1. In Azure sentinel, analytical rules should be configured to trigger an incident that contains CVE ID.
+Since there is no entity for CVE for now, CVEID need to be passed as key value pair in *Custom details* section. **[Important]** In the *Custom details* section of the analytics rule creation workflow, Assign **CVEID** as key and choose appropriate column as value.

+    Check the [documnetation](https://docs.microsoft.com/azure/sentinel/surface-custom-details-in-alerts) to know more about custom details in alerts.

     Check the [documentation](https://docs.microsoft.com/azure/sentinel/map-data-fields-to-entities) to learn more about mapping entities.
 2. Configure the automation rules to trigger the playbook.
 Check the [documentation](https://docs.microsoft.com/azure/sentinel/tutorial-respond-threats-playbook) to learn more about automation rules.